e-savca/UrbanWatch/README.md

 1. Clone the repository
 2. Open the solution in Visual Studio
-3. Run the application through IIS Express
+3. Run the application through IIS Express or self-hosted

 We hope our application offers you a pleasant navigating experience through the city of Chisinau!